| Academics | Centers & Institutes | Urban Action Institute

 English Language Learning (UR440-01/02)This is an experiential learning opportunity to work with Worcester’s immigrant and refugee population as they strive to integrate in the United States and learn English.
 Be a tutor and a cultural ambassador as you work with these learners from all over the world.

 Youth Leadership (UR440-04)This supports an after-school program at the offices of African Community Education.
 Be a mentor, provide homework support, and take part in leadership skill-building activities with youth members of Worcester’s African immigrant community.

 Massachusetts residents age 60 and older are entitled to free tuition courses on a space available basis at all public higher education institutions (by state law).
 The Urban Action Institute administers older student registration prior to fall and spring semesters.

-Please note: Due to COVID-19, there will be no in-person registration for the Fall 2020 semester.
-In order to allow adequate room in classrooms and for individuals to safely distance, only online classes are available to older students for the Fall 2020 semester.
+Please note: Due to COVID-19, there will be no in-person registration for the Spring 2021 semester.
+In order to allow adequate room in classrooms and for individuals to safely distance, only online classes are available to older students for the Spring 2021 semester.
 An online orientation will be required and will be available on this page before the start of the semester.

 * If you have previously taken a course at Worcester State University using the Older Student Registration Commonwealth Tuition Waiver, you do not need to provide documentation of your residency or age.

 Please watch the required orientation video (approximately 20 minutes in length):